Israel: Sports

 The most popular spectator sports in Israel are association football and basketball.
 The Israeli Premier League is the country's premier football league, and the Israeli Basketball Premier League is the premier basketball league.
 Maccabi Haifa, Maccabi Tel Aviv, Hapoel Tel Aviv and Beitar Jerusalem are the largest football clubs.
 Maccabi Tel Aviv, Maccabi Haifa and Hapoel Tel Aviv have competed in the UEFA Champions League and Hapoel Tel Aviv reached the UEFA Cup quarter-finals.
 Israel hosted and won the 1964 AFC Asian Cup; in 1970 the Israel national football team qualified for the FIFA World Cup, the only time it participated.
 The 1974 Asian Games, held in Tehran, were the last Asian Games in which Israel participated, plagued by Arab countries that refused to compete with Israel.
 Israel was excluded from the 1978 Asian Games and since then has not competed in Asian sport events.
 In 1994, UEFA agreed to admit Israel, and its football teams now compete in Europe.
 Maccabi Tel Aviv B.C. has won the European championship in basketball six times.

-Israel has won 20 Olympic medals since its first win in 1992, including a gold medal in windsurfing at the 2004 Summer Olympics, and seven medals at the 2024 Paris Olympics alone.
+Israel has won 20 Olympic medals since its first win in 1992, including a gold medal in windsurfing at the 2004 Summer Olympics, and seven medals at the 2024 Paris Olympics.
 Israel has won over 100 gold medals in the Paralympic Games and is ranked 20th in the all-time medal count.
 The 1968 Summer Paralympics were hosted by Israel.
-The Maccabiah Games, an Olympic-style event for Jewish and Israeli athletes, was inaugurated in the 1930s, and has been held every four years since.
+The Maccabiah Games, an Olympic-style event for Jewish and Israeli athletes, has been held every four years since the 1930s.
 Krav Maga, a martial art developed by Jewish ghetto defenders, is used by the Israeli security forces and police.

 Chess is a leading sport.
 There are many Israeli grandmasters and Israeli chess players have won a number of youth world championships.
 Israel stages an annual international championship and hosted the World Team Chess Championship in 2005.